 Teaching

 The resident will earn an appointment as a clinical instructor at the University of Maryland School of Pharmacy and will complete a total of 20 hours of teaching activities per semester.
 Teaching activities may include didactic lectures, small group discussions, skills laboratories, and assisting in the preceptorship of student pharmacists and first-year pharmacy practice residents.
 An elective teaching certificate program is available for interested residents.
-Residents will additionally have the opportunity to participate in the P3 transplant pharmacy elective at the University of Maryland School of Pharmacy.
+Residents will additionally have the opportunity to participate in the P1 Immunology course and P3 transplant pharmacy elective at the University of Maryland School of Pharmacy.

 Residents will also deliver the following professional presentations: